 - The installation of the air-conditioning must not reduce the fire resistance level of any wall

-- Please speak with your air-conditioning unit supplier and ensure that your unit does not produce noise that exceed 5dB(A) above the ambient background noise level during that day
+- Please speak with your air-conditioning unit supplier and ensure that your unit does not produce noise that exceeds 5dB(A) above the ambient background noise level during that day

 - At night, noise from the air-conditioning unit is not heard in a habitable room of a neighbour’s house